jscottmiller/job-queue/README.md

 A simple REST service exposing an in-memory job queue.

-To run the server, execute `./scripts/run.sh`
+To run the server, execute `./scripts/run.sh`.
+The server binds to all interfaces on port 8080.
+This cannot be changed.

 To run tests, execute `./scripts/test.sh`